temianibaba/tech258_cloud/ec2_nginx_deployment_readme.md

 systemctl status nginx
 ```
 `chmod 400`: change mode<br>
-`sudo`: this is a command allows you to run programs with the security privileges.<br>
+`sudo`: 'superuser do' this is a command allows you to run programs with the security privileges.<br>
 `apt`: You can use the apt command to install, delete or remove apps, keep Ubuntu/Debian server up to date with security patches and more.<br>
 `update`: this command checks the system has all the latest packages available. <br>
 `upgrade`: this command the makes all the packages installed are at their latest version. <br>